Asok17/sniper-front-end/readme.txt

 - This is just a simple css ( sass ) / html based framework to boost the speed on the project startup.

-- This framework uses bootstrap bootstrap 3 & material design bootstrap 3 as its code.
+- This framework uses bootstrap 3 & material design bootstrap 3 as its code.

 - Switch between bootstrap 3 and MDB 3 any time you want from the master.scss file which is inside src/scss folder.

 3. Getting started.............

-- Using gulp ? init you gulp project inside the project and check gulpfile.js
+- Using gulp ? init you gulp project inside this project and check gulpfile.js

 - Not using gulp ?
 Just downlaod or clone the repo and rename it to your project name.